Participation in the in-person Residency is central to the AHOS education.

 Saints Peter & Paul Chapel, Antiochian Village

-CONTINUING STUDENTS in the MTh and Certificate programs (including those returning after a leave to complete courses in Units 3, 4 or 5 who have not attended Week 2 of the in-person Residency in the past) should plan to attend RESIDENCY WEEK 2, starting with an Introductory Session on Sunday evening, Sept.
+CONTINUING STUDENTS in the MTS and Certificate programs (including those returning after an interruption of their studies to complete courses in Units 3, 4 or 5, and who have not attended Week 2 of the in-person Residency in the past) should plan to attend RESIDENCY WEEK 2, starting with an Introductory Session on Sunday evening, Sept.
 3 and concluding with lunch on Friday, Sept.
 8, 2023.

 ONLINE REGISTRATION and details about the Residency will be made available to active and newly accepted students in Populi in late April / early May of each year.
 Here is where to find this information (current info to be posted in late April or early May): When logged into your student Populi account, click on "Files" at the top left corner of your screen (in black bar) and then click on the "Fall Residency" folder.
 There you will find the Residency Director's letter containing pertinent details and a link to register online.